GATB/MindTheGap/doc/MindTheGap_assembly.md

 ## *MindTheGap* contig mode

-In addition to the assembly of structural variations, the fill module of MindTheGap can be used as a genome assembly finishing tool.
+In addition to the assembly of insertion variants, the `fill` module of MindTheGap can be used as a genome assembly finishing tool, to fill the gaps between a given set of contigs, wihtout any apriori on their relative order and orientation.

 The basic usage of this mode is :